We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Home Chef also offer calorie-conscious meals.
+Home Chef also offers calorie-conscious meals.
 According to the

 The flexibility of Home Chef and the different options available mean that this service could be useful in helping people with diabetes plan their meals.

-People can choose from several different meal delivery services online.
-Some brands cater to specific diets.
+People can choose from several meal delivery services online.
+Some services cater to specific diets.

 Alternatively, people can prepare ingredients in advance or batch cook to save time.
-Storing preprepared vegetables in the refrigerator and freezing meals in portions can enable someone to have a healthful meal ready in minutes.
+Storing prepared vegetables in the refrigerator and freezing meals in portions can enable someone to have a healthy meal ready in minutes.

 Many resources are available to help people improve their cooking skills or to inspire them with recipe ideas.